Policy Against Harassment and Sex Discrimination

 Section I: Purpose

-Kalamazoo College (the College) is committed to ensuring a working and learning environment free from all forms of unlawful discrimination and harassment.
-As set forth in its Nondiscrimination Policy, the College unequivocally prohibits discrimination and harassment in its employment practices and its education programs and activities (including admission and employment), and services on the basis of race, color, religion, age, sex, national origin, height, weight, marital status, familial status, veteran status, genetic information, disability, sexual orientation, gender identity, gender expression, or any other status protected by applicable state or federal law.
+Kalamazoo College (the College) is committed to fostering a working and learning environment free from unlawful discrimination and harassment.
+As set forth in its Nondiscrimination Policy, the College prohibits unlawful discrimination and harassment in its employment practices and its education programs and activities (including admission and employment), and services on the basis of race, color, religion, age, sex, national origin, height, weight, marital status, familial status, veteran status, genetic information, disability, sexual orientation, gender identity, gender expression, or any other characteristic or status protected by applicable local, state, or federal law in admission, treatment, or access to, or employment in, its programs and activities.

 The College complies with Title IX of the Higher Education Amendments of 1972, 20 U.S. C. § 1681 et seq. (“Title IX”), which prohibits discrimination based on sex in education programs or activities; Title VII of the Civil Rights Act of 1964, which prohibits sex discrimination in employment; and other federal and state laws (including the Elliott-Larsen Civil Rights Act).

-A. Applicability.
-The Policy applies to all members of the College community.
-The College community includes the Board of Trustees, students, faculty members, staff, student employees, temporary and contract employees, and other individuals participating in or attempting to participate in the College’s education program or activities, including admissions or employment.
-All members of the College community are expected to comply with this Policy.
+This Policy applies to all of the College's students, faculty, staff, other employees, and volunteers and to other individuals participating in or attempting to participate in the College's education program or activity, including education and employment.

-B. Coverage.
-The Policy applies to prohibited conduct:
+The Policy applies to prohibited conduct that occurs:

 Section III: Reporting Options

-There are multiple options to report sex discrimination, sex-based harassment, and retaliation including:
+There are multiple options to report sex discrimination, Title IX sexual harassment, sex-based harassment, and retaliation including:

 In person or in writing to the Title IX Coordinator.
 Such a report may be made at any time (including non-business hours) by using the telephone number, email address, or mailing address listed for the Title IX Coordinator below.